pylonide/pylon/doc/terms/baseclass.md

  The `apf.Class` baseclass provides all basic features a APF element needs, such as event system, property binding and multiple inheritance with state defined by each baseclass.

- By setting the prototype of a function to an instance of apf.Class these  <i title="an inherited characteristic (merriam-webster)">traits</i> are transferred to your class.
+ By setting the prototype of a function to an instance of `apf.Class`, these traits are transferred to your class.

 ## API